mariaalonzo16/scoreboard/README.md

 ![Scoreboard]( https://user-images.githubusercontent.com/93888269/155904980-c57b4007-a90c-482f-a832-d17d19b4dde0.png )

-<p align="center">Scoreboard is an interactive web application that tracks users points and number of players.</p>
+<p align="center">Scoreboard is an interactive web application that tracks users point values and number of players.</p>

 <p align="center"> :white_check_mark: :x: :white_check_mark: :x: :white_check_mark:</p>

 ## Description

-Scoreboard is a web application that has many benefits for users.
-Firstly, users are able to add and subtract points, add and delete players, and it includes a timer.
+Scoreboard is a React application that provides users with an easy to use UI experience, it was built with the help of components, props, and event handlers.

-These features are made possible by the use of reusable components.
-In each component we pass down information through props.
+Users are able to  add and subtract point, add and delete players, and track time with the use of a stopwatch.
+A unique feature the web application includes is a crown for whoever has the most points which enhnaces the UI experince for users.

 ## Preview